K0RSY/MineCppEr/README.md

 ## Playing
 On linux you can run `MineCppErLinux` file

-On windows and mac you can compile source code manually using c++ compiler and then run it
+On windows you can run `MineCppErWindows.exe` file

+On mac this bullshit code doesn't work (Probably)